karthikj757/FULL_ADDER_SUBTRACTOR/README.md

 endmodule
 ```
 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:
+Developed by: Karthik J

+RegisterNumber:25017529
 */

 **RTL Schematic**